Study Course in Tropical Medicine & Hygiene (leading to the Diploma in Tropical Medicine & Hygiene)

 - Student-led revision tutorials are offered during the final months of the course.

-- The exam locations for the 2018 exam are Glasgow and Liverpool.
-The exam locations for 2019 are not confirmed at this stage.
+- The exam locations for the 2019 exam were Glasgow, Liverpool and London.
+The exam locations for 2020 are not confirmed at this stage.
 This is at the discretion of the RCP.

 - The study course starts in mid-September and runs until the RCP exam in April

 Please note: Applications for the 2019/20 course will open on the 15th of April 2019